Build an exploding chain reaction by weaving together craft sticks!

 There is a video of our chain reaction in action at the end of the post!

 This chain reaction is usually called the cobra weave.

 This is not a complex design, but you may find it a little tricky at first!
 We had to practice for awhile before building successful chains.
 Getting the first few sticks in place is the hard part.
 Once you’ve got it down, you’ll be able to build a long chain easily!

 I have built many chains and never had one explode in process.
 Unlike domino chains, you won’t accidentally knock the whole thing over before you’re ready!
 Just make sure that your sticks have enough overlap as you build the chain.

 Step 1: Arrange 4 craft sticks into this pattern.
 Make them look exactly like this.

 Step 2: Add another stick to the top to secure the end.
 This stick must go diagonally across to hold down the ends of the top horizontal stick and the right vertical stick.
 If it won’t hold them both down, slide those two sticks out farther until they are successfully held down by the stick you added.

 Step 3: Build the chain by adding craft sticks, one at a time to each side.
 Each stick should go over one stick, and under one stick.

 I would recommend this project for ages 8 and up, depending on the kid.
-Aidan is 9, turning 10 in July, and he was able to figure out the process.
+Some kids may need to be closer to 10 before their hands can manage this project.
 If you’re willing to do the building yourself, any age would love watching it explode!
 You can be the coolest mom on the block this summer with this project!